6 Tips to Stay Secure Online this Black Friday

 In insight / By Charlotte Tobulevicius / 22 November 2019

-It’s that time of year again; Black Friday and Cyber Monday are just around the corner and in Britain, we’re expected to spend an estimated £7 billion in the sales this year.
+It’s that time of year again.
+Black Friday and Cyber Monday are just around the corner and in Britain, we’re expected to spend an estimated £7 billion in the sales this year.
 In the UK, this sales event is very much an online affair, unlike the level of hysteria in the US where shoppers queue outside physical stores the night before.
-However, more of us are taking part each year which is encouraging many more retailers to get involved and promote their businesses.
+However, more of us are participating in the sales each year which is encouraging many more retailers to get involved and promote their businesses.

-In 2018, 36% of adults in Britain planned to participate in the Black Friday sales and this year that figure has risen to 62%.
-Due to economic uncertainty, the amount we spend per person has decreased since last year but with the numbers of people taking part rising, it means as a nation we are spending £2.5 billion more than last year.
+According to Finder's Study, 36% of adults in Britain planned to participate in the Black Friday sales and this year that figure has risen to 62%.
+Due to economic uncertainty, the amount we spend per person has decreased since last year but with the numbers of people taking part rising.
+This means that as a nation we're spending £2.5 billion more than last year.

 With this increase in online spending, there is also an increased cyber threat from hackers looking to steal your personal details and ruin your Christmas.
 We’re sharing our top five tips for staying secure when shopping online this Black Friday.